jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - Improvement: Added callbacks for distribution region changes
 - Improvement: Reduced GUI CPU usage
 - Improvement: The GUI now shows a waiting cursor, when the distribution group is loaded
-- Improvement: The component size of the main panel matches now the shown components
+- Improvement: The component size of the main panel now consider only the shown components
 - Bugfix: The wrong split interval was taken
 - Bugfix: Fixed a race condition on compact thread init
-- Bugfix: The max size of a memtable was treated as kilobytes not bytes
+- Bugfix: The max size of a memtable was treated as kilobytes, not bytes
 - Bugfix: Ensure that the data of the parent region is redistributed completely until child region is splitted
 - Bugfix: The same instance of the RegionSplitStrategy was used for all Tables, which leads to wrong data redistribution
 - Bugfix: Ensure that the RessourcePlacementStrategyFactory create new instances